umanwizard/rustfmt/Configurations.md

 ## `error_on_line_overflow`

 Error if Rustfmt is unable to get all lines within `max_width`, except for comments and string literals.
-If this happens, then it is a bug in Rustfmt.
-You might be able to work around the bug by refactoring your code to avoid long/complex expressions, usually by extracting a local variable or using a shorter name.
+You might be able to work around the limitation by refactoring your code to avoid long/complex expressions, usually by extracting a local variable or using a shorter name.

 - **Default value**: `false`
 - **Possible values**: `true`, `false`